 This quick and easy baked fish recipe is perfect for busy weeknights!
 Baked in a five-minute wine sauce with garlic, capers, lemon, and butter - no breadcrumbs necessary!
 Gluten free.

-This post is sponsored by our friends at Australis Barramundi.
+This post is sponsored by our friends at The Better Fish®.

 ARE.
 YOU.
 READY. for the easiest weeknight meal ever?
-Because this lickety-split baked baramundi (hip hooray for sustainable seafood!) is about to be your new BFF.
+Because this lickety-split baked baramundi (yay for sustainable seafood!) is about to be your new BFF.

 Baked white fish is one of our favorite go-to weeknight dinner recipes.
 All you need are a few pantry staples, a couple of barramundi fillets (we keep plenty of fish in the freezer just for recipes like this!), five minutes of prep, and a quick stint in the oven.

-We’re working with our favorite (delicious! sustainable! fish that’s more “meaty” than “fishy”!) barramundi fillets again today *cue happy dance*.
-You might remember them from this lemon garlic pasta!
+We're working with our favorite (delicious! sustainable! fish that's more "meaty" than "fishy"!) barramundi fillets again today *cue happy dance*.
+You might remember them from this lemon barramundi pasta!
 Or this barramundi corn chowder!
-And these hoisin sandwiches!
+And these hoisin fish sandwiches!

-Full disclosure: We might be a little bit low-key obsessed with Australis.
+Full disclosure: We might be a little bit low-key obsessed with The Better Fish®.
 And by low-key obsessed, I mean we stan it.
 HARD.